datakaveri/iudx-deployment/K8s-deployment/misc/K8s-ServersRestart-Script/README.md

     `./K8s-API-Servers-restart.sh config.json`

 **_NOTE:_**
- Make sure the list of endpoints and namespaces are mapped correctly before running script.
+ Make sure the list of endpoints and namespaces in **config.json** file are mapped correctly before running script.